Wellacre Academy: Awards and recognition

+Controversies

-Mobile phone mast controversy
+Mobile phone mast

 In 2002, the mobile network operator Orange had plans to put two satellite dishes onto its mobile phone mast which was located on the school's rooftop, but was met with opposition from the local community due to health concerns, especially children and the potential effect on other schools in close proximity.
 It was to be discussed by Trafford Council's planning committee in early January 2002 but was deferred to the end of the month, at the request of the school governors.
 It was approved by the committee the following month who voted unanimously in favour of granting planning permission and as the proposal met current government guidelines and the Stewart Report for the health and safety standards, they agreed the plans could not be refused on the grounds of a 'perceived' risk to health.
 However, as the school governors were landowners meant they had the ultimate control over whether it goes ahead and said "they do not wish to renew the contract for the mast and they will arrange for the removal of the equipment at the earliest possible time".